-This course introduces the new student to health assessment, which is the first step in understanding the nursing process.
+Students are introduced to health assessment, which is the first step in understanding the nursing process.
 It focuses on the concepts, knowledge, and skills necessary to complete a health assessment for patients in all age groups.
 The major elements, sequence, and methodology of health assessment are emphasized.
 (2 lecture, 1 laboratory)